-- 3.3.1.1.1 For ships of age less than 5 years, the survey is to be carried out in the scope of an annual survey. - 3.3.1.1.2 For ships between 5 and 10 years, the survey is to include an Annual Survey and inspection of a representative number of ballast spaces. - 3.3.1.1.3 For ships of 10 years of age and above butless than 20 years of age, the survey is to include an Annual Survey and inspection of a representative number of ballast spaces and cargo holds and/or cargo tanks, as applicable.
-For gas carriers, in lieu of internal inspection of cargo spaces, the following applies:
+- 3.3.1.1.1 For ships of age less than 5 years, the survey is to be carried out in the scope of an annual survey. - 3.3.1.1.2 For ships between 5 and 10 years, the survey is to include an Annual Survey and inspection of a representative number of ballast spaces. - 3.3.1.1.3 For ships of 10 years of age and above but less than 20 years of age, the survey is to include an Annual Survey and inspection of a representative number of ballast spaces and cargo spaces, except for: - For gas carriers, in lieu of internal inspection of cargo spaces, the following applies: - Inspection of surrounding balast tank(s) and void spaces, including external inspection of independent

-- Inspection of representative spaces surrounding cargo tanks, including external inspection of the tank and its supporting systems as far as possible; - Review of cargo log books and operational records to verify the correct functioning of the cargo containment system. - 1.1.4 For ships with ESP class notation and 15 years of age and above but less than 20 years of age, the survey is to be carried out in the scope of class renewal survey or of intermediate survey, whichever is due next. - 3.3.1.1.5 For all ships of 20 years of age and above, the survey is to be carried out in the scope of class renewal survey.
+- cargo tank(s) and associated supporting systems as far as possible; - Review of cargo log books and operational records to verify the correct functioning of the cargo containment system. - For chemical carriers of 10 years of age and above but less than 15 years of age, in lieu of an internal inspection of cargo tanks without internal stiffening and framing, inspections of surrounding ballast tank(s) and void spaces and deck structure, are to be applied. - 3.3.1.1.4 For ships with ESP class notation and 15 years of age and above but less than 20 years of age, the survey is to be carried out in the scope of class renewal survey or of intermediate survey, whichever is due next. - 3.3.1.1.5 For all ships of 20 years of age and above, the survey is to be carried out in the scope of class renewal survey.